Irish PM to skip UK Brexit debate for Rugby World Cup clash

-BRUSSELS (Reuters) - While British lawmakers agonize in parliament on Saturday over whether to approve a last-minute European Union divorce deal, one interested onlooker will be watching a different television channel.
+BRUSSELS (Reuters) - While British lawmakers agonise in parliament on Saturday over whether to approve a last-minute European Union divorce deal, one interested onlooker will be watching a different television channel.

 Irish Prime Minister Leo Varadkar, who played a key role in striking the Brexit agreement this week, said he will instead be glued to Ireland’s Rugby World Cup quarter-final against New Zealand in Japan.